grafana/grafana/docs/sources/alerting/_index.md

 # Grafana Alerting

-Grafana alerts allow you to learn about problems in your systems moments after they occur.
+Grafana Alerting allows you to learn about problems in your systems moments after they occur.
 Robust and actionable alerts help you identify and resolve issues quickly, minimizing disruption to your services.
 It centralizes alerting information in a single, searchable view that allows you to:

 - Create and manage Grafana alerts
 - Create and manage Grafana Mimir and Loki managed alerts